 Notes on Web Browsers Embedded Players and Files:

-Because there are a growing variety of browsers today for desktops, tablets and mobile devices, messages are now becoming available with three different embedded players, and via the titles (which are directly linked to the MP3 files).
-Hopefully one or more methods will work with your setup.
-It may be necessary to update your browser and/or install the Adobe FlashPlayer add-on/plug-in (free) for these to work.
+Because there are a growing variety of browsers today for desktops, tablets and mobile devices, messages are now becoming available with three different embedded players—along with the traditional linked titles (which are directly linked to the MP3 files).
+It may be necessary to update your browser and/or install an Adobe FlashPlayer plug-in module for the on-site embedded players to work.
+FlashPlayer is available for free (see the links below).
+Take into consideration the notes that follow & experiment with your device to see what format works best for you.

 Browser "Zoom" size:

 FireFox must have the screen size set to “100%” to display the players properly.
-Hold down the CTRL key & turn the mouse-wheel to change sizes (works with many browsers - for others you may need to look through HELP).
+Hold down the CTRL key & turn the mouse-wheel to change sizes (this method works with many browsers - for others you may need to look through HELP).

 Embedded Player becomes blank: